Miami Heat: 2016–2019: Departure and return of Wade

 On July 6, 2016, Wade announced that he was leaving the Heat to go join his hometown Chicago Bulls.

 In September 2016, Bosh failed his physical exam with the Heat and was not cleared by the team to participate in training camp.
 On September 26, 2016, Heat president Riley said he viewed Bosh's career with the team as over, noting that the team was no longer working toward his return.
 On July 4, 2017, the Heat waived Bosh a month after an NBA ruling declared his blood clotting issues a career-ending illness.
 Riley immediately announced that Bosh's number would be retired in the future out of respect to him and his accomplishments with the Heat.
 With nearly all remnants of the Big Three era gone in just two seasons, Miami went 41–41 and missed the playoffs by virtue of a tiebreaker with the Chicago Bulls.

-On February 8, 2018, the Cleveland Cavaliers traded Dwyane Wade back to Miami.
+Also during that offseason, the Heat would select Bam Adebayo during the 2017 NBA draft and on February 8, 2018, the Miami Heat would acquire Dwyane Wade back from the Cleveland Cavaliers.
 Wade willed the Heat to a game two win against the Philadelphia 76ers in the first round of the 2018 playoffs, but the team would lose the series in five games.
 Wade retired after one last season with the Heat in 2018–19; Bosh and Wade's jerseys were retired in March 2019 and February 2020, respectively.

-2019–present: The Jimmy Butler era
+2019–2025: The Jimmy Butler era

 In 2019–20, Miami acquired All-Star Jimmy Butler, Andre Iguodala, and Jae Crowder, and drafted Kentucky shooting guard Tyler Herro.
 Following the suspension of the 2019–20 season due to the COVID-19 pandemic, the Heat were one of 22 teams invited to participate in the NBA Bubble, completing the season behind closed doors in Orlando from July to October 2020.
 The fifth-seeded Heat went 12–3 in the bubble playoffs to win the franchise's sixth conference championship in 15 seasons.
 They would meet LeBron James and the Los Angeles Lakers in the NBA Finals, losing in six games.

 After a historically short 72-day off-season, the Heat struggled to find consistency in the 2020–21 season, finishing as the sixth seed.
 They were swept in a first-round rematch with the eventual champion Milwaukee Bucks.
-The 2021 off-season saw the departures of Dragić and Iguodala, along with the acquisition of veteran Kyle Lowry and P. J. Tucker.
+The 2021 off-season saw the departures of Dragić and Iguodala, along with the acquisition of veteran Kyle Lowry and P.J.
+Tucker.

+The Heat bounced back during the 2021–22 season, finishing at the top of the Eastern Conference for the first time since 2013.
+Miami defeated their first round opponents, the Atlanta Hawks, in five games, and then won against the Philadelphia 76ers 4–2 in the conference semifinals.
+The Heat faced off against the Boston Celtics in the conference finals, but fell short after Butler's three-point shot to take the lead missed with 11 seconds remaining in Game 7.